asyncapi/website/pages/docs/community/styleguide/accessibility.md

 ## Colors
 - It is important to choose color contrasts that ensure user-readability.
-- Diagrams and images must always [follow and respect the accessibility rules](https://webaim.org/resources/contrastchecker/).
+- Diagrams and images must always follow and respect [color contrast accessibility rules](https://webaim.org/resources/contrastchecker/).